Sahafkop9696/React_Angular_Transpiler_Sahaf/README.md

 -----

+## Future Scope

+### 1\.
+The AST Pipeline

+To make this production-ready, we need to move away from text matching and start using an **Abstract Syntax Tree (AST)** which can handle complex cases.

+**The Flow:**

+1.  **Parse (React AST):** Read code and turn it into a tree structure.
+The tool stops seeing "text" and starts understanding that `useState` is a *Hook*.
+2.  **Transform (Mapper):** Convert the React tree into an Angular tree.
+Map "React Hook" nodes directly to "Angular Class Property" nodes.
+3.  **Generate (Angular Code):** Feed the new Angular tree into a generator that prints out perfectly valid TypeScript code.

-## Fallback Strategy (Failing Gracefully)
+### 2\.
+Planned Feature: Fallback Strategy (Failing Gracefully)

+*Note: This is not yet implemented.*
-If the tool hits a block of code it doesn't understand (like a complex `.filter()` chain), it won't crash.

-Instead, it just comments out that block and adds a "TODO" flag so we can trace un-automatable codeblocks.
+if the tool hits a block of code it doesn't understand (like a complex `.filter()` chain), it will not crash.
+Instead, it will comment out that block and add a "Manual Translation Needed" flag so we can trace un-automatable codeblocks.

 ```typescript
 /* [!]
 AUTOMATION FALLBACK: Manual Conversion Needed